Skip to main content

 Signals

 Signals are linkages among apps for workflows or sharing data.
 For workflow signals, you can select from available apps to handle an item of data.
-For data signals, enabled apps in the same supertab are automatically linked to share data, or you can link apps across supertabs or windows.
+For data signals, enabled apps in the same supertab are automatically linked to share data, or you can link supertabs and top-level tabs to share data signals.

 Data signals

-To color-code, right click on each app or tab and choose the same color.
-You can have different groups of color-coded apps or tabs at the same time.
+• To color-code, right-click each top-level tab and choose the same color.
+You can have different groups of color-coded tabs at the same time.

-To remove an app or tab from a color-coded group, right click on it and choose the white box with the slash through it.
+• To remove a top-level tab from a color-coded group, right-click it and choose the white box with the slash through it.

 Workflow signals